[wpforms id=”16350″]

 There are two types of loans of private vehicles to another person as follows:

-There are other scenarios such as when your car is stolen, chased on the freeway or a surface street, and gets smashed up after the CHP does a pit maneuver, for example.
+Other scenarios include when your car is stolen, chased on the freeway or a surface street, and gets smashed up after the CHP does a pit maneuver.
 But these are the most common.

-Paying for a loaner car accident involves issues of contract law and insurance law.
-Whose insurance responds will depend on the cause of the accident, the parties, and the insurance(s) in place, including any shared contracts by involved parties.
+Paying for a loaner car accident involves contract and insurance law issues.
+Whose Insurance responds will depend on the cause of the accident, the parties, and the insurance(s) in place, including any shared contracts by involved parties.

 For ease of understanding, there are two primary questions presented as follows:

-Parties for purposes of this guide are those persons ultimately becoming entangled in some kind of collections or other legal proceedings.
+This guide’s parties are those who ultimately become entangled in some collection or other legal proceedings.
 A party could be a plaintiff and a defendant at the same time.
-For example, you could be suing your roommate for crashing your car under a breach of contract theory.
+For example, you could sue your roommate for crashing your car under a breach of contract theory.
 But you could also be getting sued by a car accident victim for negligently entrusting your vehicle to that same roommate.

 Sound confusing?
 Don’t worry.
-After reading this definitive guide about loaner car collisions, you will know more than a lot of car accident lawyers.
+After reading this definitive guide about loaner car collisions, you will know more than many car accident lawyers.

 Typical parties to loaner car accident lawsuits are as follows: